West Africa is keen to feed the UK post-Brexit | DW | 12.09.2020

 "You fill the water half of the knapsack and measure the chemical to half a tin of milk," Sulemana says.
 "That is what the chemical dealer taught me."

-His measurement is a little off — on the pesticide bottle, the manufacturer recommends 40 milliliters per knapsack, 10 milliliters less than the half-tin of milk he is using can hold.
-In reality, literacy levels among West Africa's smallholders are low.
+His measurement is a little off — on the pesticide bottle, the manufacturer recommends 40 milliliters per knapsack, 10 milliliters less than the volume of the half-tin of milk he is holding.
+Literacy levels among West Africa's smallholders are low.
 Sulemana suggests that governments could provide a little support to make the food network possible.

 The cards are looking right for West Africa now that the UK has revised its foreign policy to include a redraft of its position towards Africa.